 What Causes Sundowners Syndrome?

-Again, doctors do not fully understand sundowning syndrome or its causes, but some potential triggers have been identified.
+Some studies suggest that as many as 20% of Alzheimer's patients experience worsening confusion, agitation, and anxiety beginning in the afternoon or evening.
+Again, doctors do not fully understand sundowners syndrome or its causes, but some potential triggers have been identified.
 Research suggests that contributing factors may include the following:

 - Sensory deprivation or overload (e.g. too little or too much light)